RawleySM/agentic-context-engine/docs/ACEskills_plan.md

 ### Loop Overview
 - **Plan**: Use the Generator (via the OpenAI Agents SDK wrapper) with the `gpt-5` model to synthesize a task plan from a high-level objective.
 Persist the plan as a playbook delta and open a `skills` session with `permission_mode="plan"`.
 - **Build**: Execute the plan by invoking SDK-managed tools (e.g., playbook diff, retrieval) and slash commands.
 Coding steps are delegated to Codex Exec so tool-backed code edits run in a controlled sandbox.
 Capture all tool uses as trajectory entries and provisional "Delta Skills Items."
+Mark entries with a `phase=build` tag so later analysis can correlate test failures to specific edits.
-- **Test**: Run automated checks (unit tests or dry-run validators) from within the same session using a test runner tool, keeping the model set to Codex Exec for executable steps.
+- **Test**: Prefer `python -m pytest -q --maxfail=1 --disable-warnings --json-report` as the default runner executed via a `run_tests` tool using Codex Exec.
+Enforce coverage floors (e.g., branch ≥ 80%, lines ≥ 85%) and reuse shared fixtures to avoid environment churn.
+Record the JSON report path and coverage summary as trajectory artifacts.
+When suites are prohibitively expensive or external resources are unavailable, fall back to dry-run validators (import smoke tests, schema checks) and annotate the delta with `test_mode=dry_run` so curators can gate promotion.
+Tests inherit the build session context and reuse cached virtualenvs to minimize latency.
 - **Review**: Route the resulting trajectory through the Reflector/Curator using `gpt-5` for non-coding reasoning.
 Curators accept or reject deltas, including build/test outcomes, turning them into finalized playbook updates.
+Test artifacts feed curator decisions: failures block Build-tagged deltas, while passing reports raise confidence scores.
-- **Document**: Autogenerate a summary from curated deltas (including test status and rationale) with `gpt-5` and append it to the run transcript plus `docs/` release notes for auditability.
+- **Document**: Autogenerate a summary from curated deltas (including test status, coverage thresholds, and rationale) with `gpt-5` and append it to the run transcript plus `docs/` release notes for auditability.
+Surface links to stored pytest JSON reports so inspectors can replay failures.

 ### Automation Hooks
 - Add a `skills_loop_closed_cycle` flag that, when enabled, triggers the loop automatically after the initial plan message, avoiding manual slash commands for each phase.